michal-harish/spark-on-hbase/README.md

 # TODOs

+- Mechanism for choosing HBaseJoin implementation must be done per operation, not simply configuration variable because the type of join depends on the relative volume of the RDDs not location or resource.
 - Write more comprehensive tutorial, generating larger table, writing a distributed algorithm over one column family and bulk-loading the result mutation into the second column family.
 - Add implicit Ordering[K] for all HBaseRDD representations since HBase is ordered by definition